 What does an Executive Assistant do?

-An executive assistant dedicates his or her career to assisting a corporate official, usually providing a mix of professional advice and administrative assistance.
+An executive assistant dedicates his or her career to assisting a corporate official, usually by providing a mix of professional advice and administrative assistance.
 While the tasks that assistants perform vary depending on the culture of the company, there are a few basic tasks that all assistants must complete.
 The majority of them have to do with secretarial work, scheduling, and managing contacts.
 Many executives look to their assistants for advice, recommendations, and confidential assistance on everything from photocopying to press briefings.

 The order of things